frosty/Collaborific/README.md

 Collaborific!
 =============

-Collaborific (now hosted via heroku at www.collaborific.com) is a collaborative fiction writing network where you and your friends can write stories together!
+Collaborific (now hosted via [heroku.com](heroku) at [www.collaborific.com](www.collaborific.com)) is a collaborative fiction writing network where you and your friends can write stories together!

 Outline